solarwind101/solarwind101.github.io/_pages/resources.md

 <ol>
   <li>
-    A series of essays discussing the judgment of the Supreme Court in <em>Justice Puttaswamy vs Union of India</em>, declaring privacy as a fundamental right.<br>
+    A series of essays discussing the judgment of the Supreme Court in <em>Justice Puttaswamy vs Union of India</em>, that declared privacy as a fundamental right.<br>
     <a href="https://indconlawphil.wordpress.com/2017/09/10/the-supreme-courts-right-to-privacy-judgment-round-up/">https://indconlawphil.wordpress.com/2017/09/10/the-supreme-courts-right-to-privacy-judgment-round-up/</a>
   </li>
   <li>